 Medical office design has come a long way in recent years.
-While the focus of these interior spaces is still on patient health and wellbeing, healthcare companies have also begun to consider the business impacts of a well-designed medical office.
+While the focus of these commercial interiors is on patient health and well-being, healthcare companies have also begun to consider the business impacts of a well-designed medical office.

 Healthcare facilities from major hospital campuses to local treatment centers aim to provide safe, comfortable spaces for patients—but they also have competition.
 Patients are customers and they can always choose to take their needs elsewhere.
 In addition to the quality of staff and treatment, the interior design of medical and healthcare offices plays a considerable role in the patient—or customer—experience.